avouacr/job-offers-recommender/README.md

 1. Get  [Pole Emploi API identifier and key](https://www.emploi-store-dev.fr/portail-developpeur-cms/home/catalogue-des-api/documentation-des-api/utiliser-les-api.html)

 2. Set them as environment variables (POLE_EMPLOI_API_ID and POLE_EMPLOI_API_KEY)

+This depends on your operating system, and whether you wish to conserve these variables permanently.
+Below are some usefull links:
+- Item
+- Item
 ```sh
 A COMPLETER
 ```